8JP8/MODSI-WebApp/README.md

 ## Features

-- **Home Page**: Entry point to join existing visualizations by code or create new ones
+- **Home Page**: Entry point to join existing visualizations by their code or create new ones or access the dashboard to manage the data
 - **Visualization Configurator**: Design dashboard to customize charts, positions, and settings
-- **Multiple Chart Types**: Support for bar charts, line charts, pie charts, and scatter plots
+- **Multiple Chart Types**: Support for bar charts (babia-bars on VR), line charts (babia-bubbles on VR), pie charts (babia-pie on VR), and scatter plots
-- **Department Data Selection**: Filter data by department for focused analysis
+- **KPI Selector**: Aquire company indicators data and their old value history
-- **Multi-Chart Support**: Create and manage multiple charts in a single VR scene with distinct colors
+- **Multi-Chart Support**: Create and manage multiple charts in a single VR scene
-- **3D Preview**: Interactive 3D scene with mouse controls for camera movement
+- **3D Preview**: Interactive 3D scene to position the charts in the VR scene
-- **Position & Rotation Controls**: Place and orient charts in 3D space
-- **Dimension Controls**: Customize the width, height and depth of each chart
 - **Configuration Management**: Save, load, import and export visualization settings
-- **Join Room**: Enter room codes to join existing collaborative sessions
+- **Join Room**: Enter room codes to join existing VR rooms
-- **My Visualizations**: Access to your saved visualizations (via modsivr.pt)
+- **My Visualizations**: Access to your saved visualizations
 - **VR Experience Launch Options**: Choose between launching your configuration or joining existing ones
 - **VR Experience**: Launch configured visualizations in VR (powered by A-Frame and BabiaXR)